When Life Changes — Even the Good Kind — It Can Be a Lot to Navigate Alone

 Areas I serve include San Diego, Los Angeles, Orange County, Bay Area, San Francisco Bay Area including Sunnyvale, Los Altos, San Jose, Saratoga, Mountain View, Palo Alto, Menlo Park, Cupertino, Redwood City, and the whole of California.

-If you’re navigating a life transition and want support feeling less stressed and more grounded, I’d be happy to connect.
+If you’re navigating a life transition and want support to feel less overwhelmed and more grounded, I’d be happy to connect.